Family violence

 National Domestic Violence Order Scheme

-All Domestic Violence Orders (DVOs) issued in an Australian state or territory from 25 November 2017 are automatically recognised and enforceable in all Australian states and territories.
-Under the National Domestic Violence Order Scheme, individuals protected by a domestic violence order issued before 25 November 2017 may apply to any local court in Australia to have it recognised.
+All DVOs issued in an Australian state or territory from 25 November 2017 are automatically recognised and enforceable in all Australian states and territories.
+Under the NDVOS, individuals protected by a DVO issued before 25 November 2017 may apply to any local court in Australia to have it recognised.

-The federal, state and territory governments agreed to introduce the National Domestic Violence Order Scheme through the Council of Australian Governments.
 The scheme represents a significant step towards further protecting and empowering families as they build new lives, safe and free from violence.

 National Plan to End Violence against Women and Children 2022-32

-The National Plan to End Violence against Women and Children 2022-32 was released by Commonwealth, state and territory governments on 17 October 2022.
+The National Plan to End Violence against Women and Children 2022-32 (National Plan) was released by Commonwealth, state and territory governments on 17 October 2022.
 It provides a national blueprint for action and promoting commitment from all levels of government, community partners, civil society and the private sector to end all forms of violence against women and children.

 Visit the Department of Social Services website for more information.